-MAKKAH – Dr. Asad, a British Muslim shares his experience in Umrah and Hajj, as he goes through the spiritual journey along with around 2 million Muslims from across the world.
+In this article, Dr. Asad, a British Muslim, reflects on his Hajj experience, sharing his thoughts on Umrah and Hajj, as he goes through the spiritual journey along with more than two million Muslims from across the world.

 For the previous episodes: